 A variety of safeguarding policies can be found in the policy section of our website.

-Deputy Designated Safeguarding Officer: Miss Lynsey Coleman / Mrs Claire Calverley-Smith
+Deputy Designated Safeguarding Officers: Miss Lynsey Coleman / Mrs Claire Calverley-Smith

 Miss Coleman (Assistant Headteacher)

-Anyone wishing to make an allegation should contact the Head teacher in the first instance.
-If the allegation is against the Head teacher then the secretary or Deputy Designated officer should be asked to contact the Chair of Governors and/or the Safeguarding Governor.
+Anyone wishing to make an allegation should contact the Head of School in the first instance.
+If the allegation is against the Head of School then the Deputy Designated officer should be asked to contact the C.E.O.